LUNIServer/UniverseServer/readme.md

 - The server crashes (in debugging, the crash appears in VS)
 - The server displays an error in the log
 - The server does not recieve anything/shows nothing in the log

+> The LEGO® Group has not endorsed or authorized the operation of this game and is not liable for any safety issues in relation to the operation of this game.
+All files are under the General Public License, version 3, and are only for use on a non-commercial basis.